Deji69/decodervinci/intro.md

 // Return the decoded string
 return code;
 ```
 If you went to the [companion page](https://deji69.github.io/decodervinci/) and submitted that code, you would see the answer in the output.
+Don't worry if you couldn't tell the hex chars were in ASCII range, or even if they were ASCII chars.
+Experiment and use your intuition, you'll eventually get one step closer to figuring something out.